XseedSF/slides-react-testing/PITCHME.md

 - Compares it to the stored image
 - If test fails
   - Show differences between images
-  - If unexpected chages: Change code and test again
+  - If unexpected changes: Change code and test again
   - If expected changes: Update the stored image

 +++

 #### WHEN TO USE SNAPSHOTS

-- Dont want to manualy write expected value
+- Don't want to manually write expected value
 - Testing UI and UI changes
 - Testing reducers